10 Ways Dolphins Are Just Like Humans

 Dolphins Are VERY Smart

-Compared to their brain & body size, they are the second smartest creature on Earth!
+Compared to their brain & body size, they are the second smartest creatures on Earth!
 Dolphins are even smarter than apes!

 Dolphins also possess the ability to be self-conscious.
 Self-awareness is the ability to recognize yourself in the mirror, and have an identity separate of “just existing.”
 Dolphins are one of three creatures in the world that are also self-conscious.